opawel262/ProjectCalculator/README.md

 ## Introduction

 This calculator project is part of an educational initiative to teach C++ programming and GUI development using wxWidgets.
-It covers fundamental concepts and best practices for building a simple calculator application with both basic and scientific functionalities.
+It covers fundamental concepts for building a simple calculator application with both basic and scientific functionalities.

 ## Features